saboohy/httpstatus/README.md

 ### Informational Responses (1xx)

-Constants for informational responses are organized inside of "Info" class.
-You can use the class for status codes 100, 101, 102, and 103.
+Constants for informational responses are organized inside of `Info` class.
+You can use the class for status codes 100, 101, 102 and 103.

 #### Constants